BenjaminPaap/WP-AutoSharePost/README.md

             other twitter widgets do.
 Maybe a twitter widget too, so that you don't need to install another plugin.

+### 0.2.4

+ - ADDED: An option to read more pages with the comment grabber.
+ - FIX: Login issue with facebook

 ### 0.2.3

  - ADDED: Default messages for facebook and twitter.
 If auto sharing is enabled in